 Since its formation, AMBAG has confronted regional issues on a cooperative, unified basis between its members and other governments.
-AMBAG is also the designated Metropolitan Planning Organization (MPO) for

-Monterey, San Benito and Santa Cruz counties.
-As the MPO, AMBAG is responsible for metropolitan transportation and mobile source air quality planning for the tri-county region.
-AMBAG facilitates and coordinates the programming and budgeting of all transportation planning to meet identified needs while meeting collective air quality limitations set forth for transportation facilities.
-As the Council of Governments (COG) for Monterey and two-county area every eight years as part of the State's Regional Housing Needs Allocation (RHNA) process.
-Through 2024, AMBAG was designated through State legislation (AB 101) and the Central Coast Housing Working
+AMBAG is also the designated Metropolitan Planning Organization (MPO) for Monterey, budgeting of all transportation planning to meet identified needs while meeting collective air quality limitations set forth for transportation facilities.
+As the Council of Governments (COG) for Monterey and Santa Cruz Counties, the California Housing and Community Development Department (HCD) provides an overall housing need number for the two Counties, and AMBAG is required to allocate this to each jurisdiction in the two-county area every eight years as part of the State's Regional Housing Needs Allocation (RHNA) process.
+Through 2024, AMBAG was designated through State legislation (AB 101) and the Central Coast Housing Working Group (CCHWG) as the megaregional fiscal agent for suballocating nearly \$8 million dollars of HCD Regional Early Access Planning (REAP) housing planning funds to jurisdictions throughout Monterey, Santa Cruz, San Benito, San Luis Obispo, and Santa the standard governmental body.